 LINDENWOLD Troy Whye insisted Thursday that he never harmed Krystal Skinner and was not the person who stabbed her 30 times just days after she broke up with him in 2008.
 "I never put my hands on Krystal," said Whye, 42, who is on trial in Superior Court in Camden for first-degree murder.
 Skinner was 23 and caring for the couple's 2-year-old son.
 She was found dead March 26 near the front door of her Lindenwold apartment.
 Her son was kneeling next to her body, stroking her hair.
 A bloody butcher knife was nearby.

 February 22, 2013 |

-It's doubtful that bikers in the Pagan's Motorcycle Club keep membership lists, by-laws and bank statements alphabetized in file cabinets, but officials in New Jersey say they need whatever records the club has to defend themselves against a lawsuit.
-The New Jersey State Police are the defendants in civil rights suit filed by two Pagan's Motorcycle Club members and a former Tribe MC member.
+IT'S DOUBTFUL that bikers in the Pagan's Motorcycle Club keep membership lists, bylaws and bank statements in neat file cabinets, but officials in New Jersey say they need whatever records the club has to defend themselves against a lawsuit.
+The New Jersey State Police are the defendants in a civil-rights suit filed by two Pagan's Motorcycle Club members and a former Tribe MC member.
 The suit stems from a July 30, 2009, traffic stop involving six motorcycles in Burlington County that lasted more than an hour.

 August 24, 2012 |

 IMAGINE THE MOVIE - a controversial, outspoken film producer is threatened and blackmailed by a D-list actor.
 It's a bit too mainstream to be a Harvey Weinstein -produced film, but it's just what happened to the famed producer.
 According to deadline.com and the New York Post , Harvey received a letter in July with threats to kill him and his family - he's married and has four daughters - if he didn't pay millions.
 Harvey contacted the FBI and they tracked "actor" Vivek Shah by the overseas bank accounts he'd opened to receive the extortion payments from the movie mogul.